Local Art and Hand-drawn Maps

 - Rosemary K

 I was born in a small town (cue opening music) in Northern California.
-While my Muir-inspired father John D. Olmsted was off stopping bulldozers and saving state parks - like Jug Handle Natural Reserve in Mendocino, and building wheelchair trails out of old mining ditches - like the Independence Trail in Nevada City - my history-major mother was teaching my brother and I about California history and driving the neighborhood after dark.. looking for me.
+While my Muir-inspired father John D. Olmsted was off stopping bulldozers and saving state parks - like Jug Handle Natural Reserve in Mendocino, and building wheelchair trails out of old mining ditches - like the Independence Trail in Nevada City - my history-major mother was teaching my brother and I about California history and driving the neighborhood after dark.. looking for her youngest son.